The Myers-Briggs personality types are 16 combinations of 8 categories:

 - Intuition – be imaginative, describe the vision

 For example, as an INFJ I prefer one to one communication with time to think.
 I like organized information and definite decisions, imaginative language that describes the big picture and the effect on people and values.
 In each category there is a range with some stronger preferences along a spectrum, and there can be crossover among categories.
 I also enjoy lively group discussions, especially about ideas, and have an interest in details.
 It can always be helpful to ask.
+A key distinction is that extroverts tend to talk to think, and introverts think to talk.

-The chart above can help communication skills.
-Does this guide match up with your Myers-Briggs personality type?
 Head over to the Daily PlanIt Facebook page to comment!